-Capital grants received from the Education and Skills Funding Agency and Liverpool Local Authority during the year amounted to £3,607k (2022: £957k).
-Both academies secured Condition Improvement Fund funding from ESFA and The Belvedere Academy was awarded funding for an expansion project from Liverpool City Council.
+Capital grants received from the Education and Skills Funding Agency and Liverpool Local Authority during the year amounted to £3,899k (2023: £3,607).
+Belvedere secured Condition Improvement Fund funding from ESFA and was awarded capital funding for an expansion project from Liverpool City Council.
 In accordance with the Charities Statement of Recommended Practice (FRS 102), such grants are shown in the Statement of Financial Activities as restricted income in the fixed asset fund.
 The restricted fixed asset fund balance is reduced by annual depreciation over the expected useful life of the assets concerned.
-The depreciation charge for the year on these assets was £1,148k (2022: £982k).
+The depreciation charge for the year on these assets was £1,298k (2023: £1,148k).